-The National Counter Terrorism Authority (NACTA)11 has also drafted Model Charity Law which is in process of enactment and which contains various provisions to ensure transparency and accountability, sharing of registration details amongst the provinces, and assessment mechanisms.
-This law provides an effective legal and monitoring framework for NPOs in line with the FATF Recommendations No. 8.
+The National Counter Terrorism Authority (NACTA)13 has also drafted Model Charity Law which has been adopted by various provincial governments in the form of Provincial Charities Acts and which contains various provisions to ensure transparency and accountability, sharing of registration details amongst the provinces, and assessment mechanisms.
+This law provides an effective legal and monitoring framework for NPOs in line with the FATF Recommendation 8.
 In addition, this law also complies with international requirements under UN Security Council's Resolutions 1267, 1373, 1526 and 2368 and national security concerns.